Digicreon/Dispak/README.md

 Check if we are on a branch (not the master branch).
 Abort if not.

-**`check_git_committed`**
+**`check_git_clean`**

-Check if all files are committed.
+Check if the git repository is clean (all files are committed, no new file and no modified file).
 If a "strict mode" parameter is given with a value of 1, it will abort if some uncommitted files exist; otherwise, it will ask the user.

 **`check_git_pushed`**